Solomon G. Brown

-Solomon G. Brown (February 14, 1829 - June 26, 1906) was the first African American employee of the Smithsonian Institution.
+Solomon G. Brown (February 14, 1829 – June 26, 1906) was the first African-American employee of the Smithsonian Institution.
 He was also a poet, lecturer, and scientific technician.
 He joined the Smithsonian in 1852 and remained there for fifty-four years until he retired in 1906.
 He was also a local civic leader, organizing and leading many educational and community organizations.
 He served in the Washington D.C.
-House of Delegates from 1871-1874.
+House of Delegates from 1871 to 1874.

 Early life

 Solomon Galleon Brown was born on February 14, 1829, in Washington, D.C., the fourth of six children to his parents Isaac and Rachel Brown.
 His parents were former slaves, but he was born a free man.
 His father died in 1832 and his family was left homeless with heavy debt.
 Brown was unable to be formally educated because he had to work in order to support his family.
-When he was fifteen he worked at the Washington D.C.
+When he was fifteen, he worked at the Washington D.C.
 Post Office as a postmaster assistant, receiving his appointment from then assistant postmaster Lambert Tree.
-Part of his duties in 1844 and 1845 were to assist Joseph Henry, Samuel F.B.
-Morse, and Alfred Vail with the installation of the first Morse telegraph.
-When the Morse Telegraph Company was formed, Brown left the post office and for the next seven years he continued to work for Samuel F.B.
-Morse as battery tender.
+Part of his duties in 1844 and 1845 were to assist Joseph Henry, Samuel F. B. Morse, and Alfred Vail with the installation of the first Morse telegraph.
+When the Morse Telegraph Company was formed, Brown left the post office and for the next seven years he continued to work for Samuel Morse as battery tender.
 He then took a position as assistant packer at Gillman & Brothers manufacturing company in their chemical laboratory.
 His work at this time included working for the general land office and in bookbinding.

 Beyond introducing Brown to Morse, Henry, Vail, and others, Tree was an important friend and mentor to Brown.
 Brown's status in Washington D.C. as a free black man in a slave society was not without stress, and on July 21, 1858, Brown obtained a certificate of freedom, in which he and Tree swore in front of a justice of the peace that Brown had always been free.